orill/orill/docs/orill/techfeatures.rst

 ORILL can use the F77 `VODE <http://dx.doi.org/10.1137/0910062>`_ code (*Brown, Byrne, Hindmarsh, 1989*) with Backward Differentiation Formula (BDF) as provided with Python/Scipy to solve the stiff differential equations.
 VODE/BDF is faster than MMPA on old CPU and the difference with MMPA is generally < 2%.
-This method is generally stable, but instabilities can occur sometimes.
+This method is generally stable and the most reliable, but instabilities can occur sometimes if extreme precision is targeted.

 MMPA
 ^^^^

 Mini-Max Polynomial Approximation `MMPA <http://dx.doi.org/10.1016/j.anucene.2015.02.015>`_ of matrix exponential can be used in ORILL.
 It is extremely simple to code on sparse matrix, and has several advantages over Chebyshev Rational Approximation Method (CRAM).
-MMPA method is very stable.
+MMPA method is very stable, but can lead to negative values when close to zero.
 It is described by *Yosuke Kawamoto and al.,
 Numerical solution of matrix exponential in burn-up equation using mini-max polynomial approximation, Annals of Nuclear Energy, Volume 80, 2015, Pages 219-224*.